 The company’s ongoing charges ratio for the year ended 31 December 2021 was 0.84%, down from 0.93% for the previous year.

 At 25 April 2022, HHI had 128,921,278 ordinary shares in issue and no other classes of share capital.

-The company’s accounting year end is 31 December and annual general meetings (AGM) are usually held in May, in London, the next of which is scheduled for 12 noon on Tuesday, 24 May 2022.
+The company’s accounting year end is 31 December and AGMs are usually held in May, in London, the next of which is scheduled for 12 noon on Tuesday, 24 May 2022.

 HHI does not have a fixed life, but shareholders are asked on a five-yearly basis whether they want to approve the continuation of the trust.
 The last continuation vote was held at the AGM in June 2020.
 Shareholders voted overwhelmingly (99.8% of those voting) to support continuation.
 The next such vote is scheduled for 2025.

 HHI is permitted to borrow up to 40% of gross assets, but in practice, gearing will usually be lower than this, and the majority of it tends to be used to finance fixed interest investments rather than just gearing the equity portfolio.
-The trust should exhibit lower volatility of returns than a pure equity trust with similar levels of gearing.
+The trust should, all things being equal, exhibit lower volatility of returns than a pure equity trust with similar levels of gearing.